-(a) The Secretary will formalize acceptance of the land in trust status shall be accomplished by the issuance or approval of an instrument of conveyance by the Secretary as is appropriate in the circumstances.
-The Secretary will approve the instrument of conveyance after publication of a notice of intent to acquire the land in trust status pursuant to § 151.12 (c)(2)(ii) or § 151.12 (d)(2)(ii) - (iii), the requirements of § 151.13 and § 151.14 have been met, and upon expiration of the time for filing a notice of appeal or upon exhaustion of administrative remedies under part 2 of this chapter.
+- (a) The Secretary will formalize acceptance of the land in trust status by approval of an instrument of conveyance.
+The Secretary will approve the instrument of conveyance after publication of a notice of intent to acquire the land in trust status pursuant to § 151.12 (c)(2)(ii) or § 151.12 (d)(2)(ii) (iii), the requirements of § 151.13 and § 151.14 have been met, and upon expiration of the time for filing a notice of appeal or upon exhaustion of administrative remedies under part 2 of this chapter. - (b) The land will attain trust status once the Bureau of Indian Affairs records the deed in the appropriate Bureau of Indian Affairs Land Titles and Records Office under part 150 of this chapter.